vittorioromeo/bcs_thesis/source/30_ecst/80_advfeats.md

 ### Implementation details

-Handles are simple structs with two fields: the entity ID they're pointing to and a validity counter.
+Handles are simple structs with two fields: the entity ID they are pointing to and a validity counter.

 ```cpp
 struct handle